VittorioAlbertin/void-launcher/README.md

 ### Core Experience
 - **Pure Minimal Aesthetic**: Black (#000000) background with white (#FFFFFF) monospaced text
 - **Digital Clock**: Centered clock on homepage for time awareness
+- **Double Tap to Lock**: Double tap anywhere on homepage to instantly lock your device
 - **Gesture Navigation**: Swipe up/down/left/right to launch apps or open All Apps menu
 - **Smart App Management**: Long press to add/remove apps from homepage
 - **Universal Search**: Real-time search in All Apps, gesture selection, and hidden apps menus